Are Private Soccer Lessons Worth It?

 Individualized attention:

-One of the main benefits of private soccer lessons is the individualized attention players receive.
-By training with one player, 1-on-1, coaches can personalize the training sessions to address specific weaknesses and strengths of that individual.
+One of the main benefits of private soccer lessons is the individualized attention players get.
+By training one player at a time, coaches can personalize the training sessions to address specific weaknesses and strengths of that individual.

 Private sessions also allow for more 1-on-1 time with a coach, especially more than the players get during their team training, which is usually a team of around 20+ players with one to three coaches in total.
 Making the coach-to-player ratio something around one coach for every eleven players.